 District Choice Programs and Schools

 Choice schools are open to all students that reside within the Lake Washington School District.
-Families must have established residency in the district by the choice school application deadline in order to be eligible for participation in the choice school lottery.
+The student must have established residency in the district by time of the choice school application deadline in order to be eligible for participation in the choice school lottery.
 The children of district employees who reside outside of the district boundary are eligible for enrollment per RCW 28A.225.225 and therefore eligible for the choice school lottery.
 Students currently enrolled in a choice school are not prohibited from applying to different choice schools, however, it is preferred that students remain at their current choice school.

 Students must apply to be considered for enrollment in a choice school.
 All choice schools will hold an informational session prior to the application due date.
 Attendance at informational sessions is not required as part of the application, lottery, or enrollment processes.
 Choice school applications will be developed and published by the district.
 Application due dates will be established annually by the district and posted on the district website.
 Incomplete or late applications will not be included in the lottery process.